Battle of Stołowicze (1919): Background

 In the last months of 1918 and early 1919, German Ober Ost units were stationed on the eastern fringes of the territories claimed by the reborn Polish Republic.
 Their evacuation meant that the areas they left were occupied by the Red Army from the east.
 At the same time, units of the reborn Polish Army were approaching from the west.
 In February 1919, Polish troops came into combat contact with Red Army units.
 The undeclared Polish–Soviet War began.
 During this period, Polish troops carried out limited offensive operations.
 In mid-February, the Polish-Soviet front was established on the line of the Shchara River.
-On 26 of March 1919, Marshal Józef Piłsudski presented a plan for an attack towards Vilnius in Brest.
+On 26 March 1919, Marshal Józef Piłsudski presented a plan for an attack towards Vilnius in Brest.
 The plan also envisaged a demonstration strike on Baranavichy, Lida and Navahrudak.
 These were to divert the attention of the Soviet Western Rifle Division command from the strike's main direction towards Vilnius.

 The task of capturing Baranavichy and Navahrudak was entrusted to General Adam Mokrzecki.
 He had at his disposal nine infantry battalions, the 3rd and 9th Uhlan Regiments, Major Dąbrowski's cavalry group and three artillery batteries.
 The main task was carried out by Colonel Aleksander Boruszczak's group.